EmberExperts/ember-custom-actions/README.md

 ```

 ### Resource actions
-To define custom action like: `posts/favorites` you can use
+To a define custom action like: `posts/favorites` you can use
 `resourceAction(path, options)` method with arguments:

-`path` - the url of the action in our case `favorites`
+- `path` - the url of the action (in our case it's `favorites`)
-`options` - optional parameter which will overwrite the configuration options
+- `options` - optional parameter which will overwrite the configuration options

 ```js
 import Model from 'ember-data/model';